 A new regulation issued in the end of 2013 as part of the anti-corruption campaign in China leads to a wave of resignation of politically connected independent directors (PCID).
 I find while firms with PCIDs have negative cumulative abnormal return (CAR) around release of the new regulation, they have even larger positive CAR around announcement of PCID resignations, especially for non-SOEs.
 This is because firms with PCIDs have higher political risk after release of the regulation, but their political risk decreases after PCIDs resign and they are complied with the regulation.
 I also show operating performance does not change after PCID resignations, casting doubt on the "helping hand" theory of political connections.
-Moreover, corporate governance improves after firms replace PCIDs, especially for SOEs, suggesting the anti-corruption campaign is authentic.

-JEL classification: G32, G34, G38
+JEL classification: G14, G3

-Keywords: Political connections; Independent directors; Firm value; Corporate governance
+Keywords: Political connections; Independent directors; Political risk; Firm value

 ^{}I am grateful to Jana Fidrmuc, Onur Tosun, and Sarah Wang for their supervision.
-I thank April Klein, Michael Moore, Philippe Mueller, Ken Okamura (discussant), Lucio Sarno, Chendi Zhang, and participates at the 2018 CEA UK/Europe Conference and Political Economy of Finance Conference (Oxford University) for their helpful comments.
+I thank Honghu Chu (discussant), April Klein, Luh Luh Lan (discussant), Wei-Ming Lee (discussant), Michael Moore, Philippe Mueller, Ken Okamura (discussant), Lucio Sarno, Chendi Zhang, and participates at the 2018 CEA UK/Europe Conference, Political Economy of Finance Conference (Oxford University), 2019 Global Corporate Governance Colloquia, 2019 FMA European Conference for their helpful comments.
 All errors are my own.